 On a professional note, I have been very busy in real estate helping others achieve their Sanibel real estate dreams.
 After my first year on Sanibel as a full time Realtor, I was nominated by fellow island Realtors as Sanibel Island’s Real Estate Rookie of the Year.
 The following two years, I was honored as one of Southwest Florida’s Real Estate Top Guns.
 This honor was given to those Realtors who successfully merge today’s ever changing high tech marketing tools with good old fashioned hard work to successfully help their clients buy and sell real estate.
 In the last 5 years I also worked to obtain my GRI – Graduate of Realtor Institute designation, and my CRS – Certified Residential Specialist designation.
 I also obtained my Broker’s License and became a Certified International Property Specialist (CIPS).
 At the beginning of 2007, I expanded into Pfeifer’s Paradise Properties Realty Group allowing fellow agents to work with me.
 This is an exciting change and it is great to work with such a professional group of Realtors.
 I also enjoyed sponsoring a series of seminars titled “Ask the Experts” –“A Real Estate Perspective”.
 Each seminar will have 5 guest speakers who are locally recognized experts in their field including Mortgages, Insurance, Investments, 1031 Tax Exchanges and Real Estate.
 If you would like more information about attending an upcoming seminar please give me a call.
 These will be great informal sessions filled with valuable information and I hope to sponsor them in season each year.

 Changes, designations and licenses aside, I’m still the same Eric Pfeifer and you can always reach me easily.
 I look forward to hearing from you and helping you achieve your real estate dreams and goals.
-I would like to be your Sanibel Island real estate professional.
+I would like earn your business and would be honored to be your Sanibel Island real estate professional.
 Contact Me Anytime

 Eric's Sanibel Island Experience - My 13 Year Update: